 Buy it: Donut Feed the Squirrels

-Earth’s Incredible Places: Grand Canyon by Susan Lamb, illustrated by Sean Lewis
+Earth’s Incredible Places: Grand Canyon by Susan Lamb and Sean Lewis

 Headed to the Grand Canyon this summer?
 Learn all about the geology, wildlife, and natural history of one of the world’s most majestic places.
 Readers will also discover the deep connection indigenous people have had to this land for centuries.